-- The short term targets set for the child
+- The short specific targets set.

 - The teaching strategies to be used

 - The provision to be put in place

-- How the targets will help the child in their learning

-- What they are responsible for

-- How the child can be successful

-- The review date
+- The duration weeks/frequency.

+- Staff/pupil ratio

+- Review/outcome

-- The child's views will be sought and taken into account, as will those of the parents, whose support is vital if progress is to be achieved and maintained.
+- Mid-point reviews are updated by teachers and shared with the parents.
+The child's views will be sought and taken into account, as will those of the parents, whose support is vital if progress is going to be achieved and maintained.

-All children have an entitlement to a broad and balanced curriculum, which is differentiated to enable children to understand the relevance and purpose of learning activities and experience levels of understanding and rates of progress that bring feelings of success and achievement.
+All children have an entitlement to a broad and balanced curriculum, which is adapted to enable children to understand the relevance and purpose of learning activities and experience levels of understanding and rates of progress that bring feelings of success and achievement.